Investigations to be launched into death of man (71) in workplace-related incident

 The man, who is from the area but has been named until all next of kin are notified, suffered serious head and neck injuries when he fell over 8m onto a gravel driveway into the property.

-Gardaí and the Health and Safety Authority are due to launch separate investigations following the death of an elderly man in a workplace-related incident in west Cork this afternoon.
+Gardaí and the Health and Safety Authority are due to launch separate investigations following the death of an elderly man in a workplace-related incident in west Cork on Wednesday afternoon.

 The incident happened sometime after 2.30pm when a 71-year-old man fell off the roof of a two-storey detached house that he was cleaning with a power washer near the centre of Enniskeane village.